SSES – Stockholm School of Entrepreneurship

 FAQ

-No. Our programs are designed for higher education instructors across all disciplines.
+No. Our entrepreneurship education programs programs are designed for higher education instructors across all disciplines.
 You do not need any previous background in entrepreneurship or business; we provide the frameworks to integrate entrepreneurial thinking into your teaching practice.

 • The Marathon requires a total of 24 hours over 4 weeks (8 hours of live sessions + 16 hours of asynchronous learning).